zubeyirtercan/voicefoundry-demo/readme.md

 This project is a demo project for VoiceFoundry.
 It uses Amazon Connect service as its base and utilizes some other AWS services.

 Project implements a contact flow that could be attached to a phone number in Amazon Connect.
 When a client calls the flow triggers a lambda function to calculate the possible vanity numbers according to the caller's phone number.
 The Lambda function saves the best 5 of those numbers to the DynamoDB and returns top 3 of them to the flow and flow reads them aloud to the caller.
-The vanity number are checked against a list of abbreviations scraped from Wikipedia and sorted by length from longest to the shortest.
+The vanity numbers are checked against a list of abbreviations scraped from Wikipedia and sorted by length from longest to the shortest.

 There is also a Lambda function that has a public URL to display last 5 records in the DynamoDB.